-To set up an appointment with Stephanie Jackson or Vince Pedicino, the advisors in the Sam Nunn School of International Affairs, use the online appointment system.
-If you have difficulty using this system, you can e-mail Stephanie or Vince directly.
+To set up an appointment with the Undergraduate Advisor, email email@example.com.
+To make an appointment with Vince, you can email Vince Pedicino directly.
 Students majoring in IAML should also set up appointments with a Modern Languages advisor.
 If you e-mail an advisor to set up an appointment, include dates and times you are available and how much time you think you will need for an appointment.
 While typical appointments last between ten and twenty minutes, students can request longer appointments for more complex concerns.
 Your appointment time will be e-mailed to you.

 Some advisors post walk-in hours on their doors, welcoming students to "walk-in" for advising meetings without set appointment times.
 Check with specific advisors about their walk-in times.